 - I like this spread chunky, so I simply mix everything by hand.
 However, some people like to use their food processor to achieve a smoother texture.
 The peppers should still remain chunky, so if you use the food processor, add them last and process for just a few seconds.

-- Pimento cheese is typically served cold, but you can heat it if you wish and serve it as a warm dip.
+Pimento cheese is typically served cold, but you can gently heat it if you wish and serve it as a warm dip.

-- Storage: You can keep the leftovers in an airtight container in the fridge for up to 4 days.
-I don't recommend freezing this spread.
+You can keep it in an airtight container in the fridge (as shown in the photo below) for up to 4 days.
+I don't recommend freezing this spread, as it tends to change its texture.
+The mayo and cheese can separate once thawed, making it grainy or watery instead of creamy.

 Serving Suggestions